Youth suffrage

 Youth suffrage is the right to vote for young people.
 It forms part of the broader universal suffrage and youth rights movements.
-Most democracies have lowered the voting age to between 16 and 18, while some advocates for children's suffrage hope to remove age restrictions entirely.
+Most democracies and one authoritarian state have lowered the voting age to between 16 and 18, while some advocates for children's suffrage hope to remove age restrictions entirely.

 Discussion

 Suffrage

 According to advocates, the "one man, one vote" democratic ideal supports giving voting rights to as many people as possible in order for the wisdom of a more representative electorate to create better outcomes for society.
 Advocates suggest that setting a voting age at or below 16, would accomplish that goal, while also creating a more ethical democracy for those who believe that those most impacted by government decisions (those with the longest life expectancy) are given at least an equal say in decision-making.

 Presumptive inclusion

 The idea of presumptive inclusion holds that individuals should be given the right to vote by default and only removed if the government can decisively prove why someone shouldn't have that right.
 Erring on the side of over-inclusion also checks the temptations of those with power (or simply status quo bias) to exclude capable voters.
 The first reason for exclusion that is seen as legitimate by some democratic theorists is competence, while the second is connection to the community.
 Age-related debates fall under the question of competence.